 As THC can produce some side effects, especially for first-time users, it is essential to talk to your doctor before use.

-To speak to a specialist about using THC oil in NZ, please click here.
+To speak to one of our experienced doctors about using THC oil in NZ, please click here.